Ethiopia: Middle Ages

-By the 16th century, an influx of migration by ethnic Oromo into northern parts of the region fragmented the empire's power, referred to as the "Great Oromo Expansions."
+By the 16th century, an influx of migration by ethnic Oromo into northern parts of the region fragmented the empire's power.
 Embarking from present-day Guji and Borena Zone, the Oromos were largely motivated by several folkloric conceptions—beginning with Moggaasaa and Liqimssa—many of whom related to their raids.
-Early expansion was marked by rapid raids, as the raiders captured most cattle and booty and then returned to their homeland.
-This technique persisted until gada of Meslé.
+This persisted until gada of Meslé.
 According to Abba Bahrey, the earliest expansion occurred under Emperor Dawit II (luba Melbah), when they encroached to Bale before invading Adal Sultanate.